edgedb/easy-edgedb/chapter12/index.md

 There is no good news for our heroes this chapter:

-> Dracula continues to break into Lucy's room every time people don't listen to Van Helsing, and every time the men give their blood to save her.
+> Dracula continues to break into Lucy's room every time people don't listen to Van Helsing's advice, and every time the men give their blood to save her.
 Dracula always turns into a cloud to sneak in, drinks her blood and sneaks away before morning.
 Lucy is getting so weak that it's a surprise that she's still alive.
 >
 > Meanwhile, Renfield breaks out of his cell and attacks Dr. Seward with a knife, causing him to bleed.
 The moment Renfield sees Dr. Seward's blood he stops and tries to drink it, repeating: “The blood is the life!
 The blood is the life!”.
 The asylum security men take Renfield away and Dr. Seward is left confused and trying to understand him.
 Dr. Seward thinks there is a connection between him and the other events.
 >